Muhammad08-dot/Muhammad08-dot/README.md

 > *"If you want to be the best, you have to work more than the rest."*

-- 🔭 **Currently Working On:** AI/ML, Agentic AI, and Generative AI Architectures.
+- 🔭 **Currently Working On:** Advanced Machine Learning, Agentic AI, and Generative AI Architectures.
-- ⚡ **Core Competencies:** AI & LLM Engineering, production-ready AI workflows, and intelligent automation systems.
+- ⚡ **Core Competencies:** LLM Engineering, production-ready AI workflows, and intelligent automation systems.
-- 🤝 **Looking to Collaborate:** AI-powered applications, full-stack platforms, and automation systems.
+- 🤝 **Looking to Collaborate:** Enterprise AI applications, full-stack LLM platforms, and smart automation systems.
-- 🎓 **Education:** 5th Semester BS-AI at National University of Modern Languages (NUML), Faisalabad Campus.
+- 🎓 **Education:** BS in Artificial Intelligence (5th Semester) — National University of Modern Languages (NUML), Faisalabad.
 - 📍 **Location:** Faisalabad, Pakistan (Open to Remote / Global roles)

 ---